MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 System-wide installation also makes version management difficult and requires administrator privileges, increasing security risks

-System-wide install may even result in an ``externally-managed-environment`` error
+System-wide installation may even result in an ``externally-managed-environment`` error

 See `PEP 668 <https://peps.python.org/pep-0668/>`__ for the detailed specification